A Guide to This Tree-Chopping Practice

 Why is felling the most popular way to cut down a tree?
 Think about it – slicing from the top down would require a lot of work and time, and many cuts.
 Felling technically only requires one swift action (although the process is usually a little more complicated when performed professionally.)

-If someone performs this regularly or professionally, they are called a ‘tree feller.’
+If someone performs this regularly or professionally, they are called a ‘feller tree.’

 READ MORE: The Top Reasons for Tree Removal